Beraliv/beraliv.dev/packages/blog2/src/content/2022-09-10-with-or-without-enums.md

 It will definitely increase your bundle size.
 But again, it will keep you code type-safe by eliminating assignment of any number.

+To compare the bundle size, please have a look at [Bundle size impact](#bundle-size-impact)

 ## What about ambient enums

 Apart from enums and const enums, there are ambient enums.